Progress of the Housing Strategy

 Number of Development Approvals Expedited for Affordable Housing

-By the end of Q3 2024, The City of Calgary expedited 8 development approvals for non-market housing.
-These projects are expected to create up to 785 new non-market homes.
-The number of development permits expedited is 4 times more than all of 2023.
+In Q1-Q3 2025, The City of Calgary has expedited 11 development permit approvals for non-market housing projects that are expected to create up to 557 new non-market homes.

 Funding leveraged from other orders of government ($M)

-Since 2020, The City has entered into funding agreements totaling over $295M in federal funding for housing through the Rapid Housing Initiative and the Housing Accelerator Fund. $16M has been leveraged through the Provincial Government's Affordable Housing Partnership Program.
+Since 2020, The City has entered into funding agreements totaling over $300M in federal funding for housing.
+Since 2023 we’ve leveraged over $16M through the Provincial Government’s Affordable Housing Partnership Program.

 Per cent of households that require affordable housing options